PerAdotz/Smart-Grids_ProsumersProject/Project_Guide.md

 ## ⚙️ Configuration System

-All simulation parameters are defined in `config.json` and can be easily modified without changing code:
+All simulation parameters are defined in `config.json` and can be easily modified without changing the code:

 ### Community Parameters
 ```json